 So, how did I make them?
 Well, first off, if you don’t know how to sew an envelope pillow, I would refer you to one of the million tutorials out there on the web for making one.
 Here’s one from Craftaholics Anonymous.
 DON’T BE AFRAID.
 If you can use scissors, and sew a straight hem, you’ll survive.
 Trust me.

 This is what I used.
-It’s a 3″ wired ribbon.
-And you can probably get 2-3 pillows made from this roll (depending greatly on the size of pillow you’re making, obviously).
+You can probably get 2-3 pillows made from this roll (depending greatly on the size of pillow you’re making, obviously).

 Voilá!
 You’ve made your own burlap ruffled pillow.
 Now granted, this pillow is NOT going to be super snuggleworthy, so if that’s what you’re scouting, don’t even think about going down this road.
 On the other hand, if you’re just looking for some rustic, textural detail in your space.
 Look no further, this be your pillow.
 We use these in our family room.